Volt40/VCam/README.md

 # VCam
 A simple, light-weight computer vision class designed for use in OnBot java in the First Tech Challenge.
 ## Setup
-Simply upload the VCam.java file onto OnBot java (or paste it into the teamcode directory if you are working in Android Studios).
+Simply upload the VCam.java file onto OnBot Java (or paste it into the teamcode directory if you are working in Android Studios).
 ## Usage
 Create a VCam object:
 ```java